jitendraselvam/TwilioAPI_NewYorkTimesNews/README.md

 # TwilioAPI with NewYorkTimesNews
 This python flask project pulls top 3 most viewed news from New York Times and sends you a SMS.
-Send any message to +18125788305

 ## Screenshot
 <p align="center">